r3card0/Python-Notes/README.md

 - This is a personal project to share my notes about Python.
 In this are shared all small projects created on my learning process.

 ## Scope
-- The content is in Spanish language
+- The content is in Spanish

 ### Python Basic Notes
 1. [Introduccion](https://github.com/r3card0/Python-Notes/blob/main/PythonBasic/01_introduccion.ipynb)